sophifang/recipes-and-ratings-model/README.md

 **Evaluation metric**: Since we used RMSE as one of our evaluation metrics for our final model, we will be using RMSE as our evaluation metric for our fairness analysis as well.\
 **Null Hypothesis**: Our model is fair.
 The RMSE for bad ratings and good ratings are roughly the same, and any differences are due to random chance.\
 **Alternative Hypothesis**: Our model is unfair.
 The RMSE for bad ratings is lower than its RMSE for good ratings.\
-**Test statistic**: We will use an absolute difference of means as out test statistic.\
+**Test statistic**: We will use an absolute difference of means as our test statistic.\
-**Significance level**: Our significance level will be 5%.\
+**Significance level**: Our significance level is 5%.\
 **p-value**: After 500 permutations, we got a p-value of 0.012.

 <iframe src="assets/fairness_analysis.html" width=800 height=600 frameBorder=0></iframe>

-**Conclusion**: By observing the distribution and examining how our p-value of 0.012 is smaller than the significance level chosen for our test statistic of 0.05, our test suggests that we reject the null.
+**Conclusion**: By observing the distribution and examining how our p-value of 0.012 is smaller than the significance level chosen for our test statistic of 0.05, thus we reject the null hypothesis.
+This suggests our model is not fair as it appears statistically biased towards the bad ratings of where recipes with ratings had less than or equal to 3.